reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Indexing and Searching with Spring Data Repository

 Repositories provide the most elegant way to access data in Spring Data using finder methods.
 Queries get created from method names.
-However we have to be careful about not ending up with inefficient queries thereby putting a high load on the cluster.
+However, we have to be careful about not ending up with inefficient queries thereby putting a high load on the cluster.

 We will create a repository by extending ElasticsearchRepository.
 Some methods like  `save` and `saveAll` are included by default.
 We will add the below finder methods to our interface.